Cloth Napkins 101: Best Fabrics, Sizes, and All You Need to Know

 How often do you need to replace fabric napkins?

-With proper care, high-quality cotton napkins can last for years.
-Replace them when they show signs of excessive wear, thinning fabric, or stubborn stains that won't come out.
+With proper care, high-quality cotton napkins can last for years, often becoming softer and more comfortable with each wash.
+You only need to replace them when they show signs of excessive wear, thinning fabric, or stubborn stains that won’t come out.
+For households that use fabric napkins daily, consider rotating several sets to reduce strain on any one batch and extend their lifespan.

 What can you do with old cloth napkins?